cdoublev/css/doc/serialize/README.md

 # Serializing CSS

-The procedure to [*serialize a CSS rule*](https://drafts.csswg.org/cssom-1/#serialize-a-css-rule) is rather explicit so this document focuses on serializing property values, which depends on the interface:

-  - `Element.style`, `CSSRule.style`, `CSSRule.cssText`: the declared value
-  - `getComputedStyle()`: the resolved value
+This document focuses primarily on the serializaton of property values, given that descriptor values do not cascade and do not include relative values, and that the procedure to [serialize a rule](https://drafts.csswg.org/cssom-1/#serialize-a-css-rule) is quite explicit.

+Property values are either exposed as [resolved values](https://drafts.csswg.org/cssom-1/#resolved-values) from `getComputedStyle()`, or as [declared values](https://drafts.csswg.org/css-cascade-5/#declared) from `CSSStyleDeclaration`.

-`Element.style` and each `CSSRule.style` and `HTMLStyleElement.style` in the document can hold a declaration value for the same property and `Element`.
-CSS cascade defines how to resolve a *cascaded value* and other values at later processing stages:
+The document may hold declared values for the same `Element` and property in `document.styleSheets`, `document.adoptedStyleSheets`, and `Element.style`.
+CSS cascade defines how to resolve a single [cascaded value](https://drafts.csswg.org/css-cascade-5/#cascaded).
+At later processing stages, it becomes a resolved value, which is either the [computed value](https://drafts.csswg.org/css-cascade-5/#computed) or the [used value](https://drafts.csswg.org/css-cascade-5/#used).

-  - *authored value*: the input value used to set the property
-  - [declared value](https://drafts.csswg.org/css-cascade-5/#declared): *each property declaration applied to an element contributes a declared value for that property*
-  - [cascaded value](https://drafts.csswg.org/css-cascade-5/#cascaded): *the declared value that wins the cascade*
-  - [specified value](https://drafts.csswg.org/css-cascade-5/#specified): *the result of putting the cascaded value through the defaulting processes*, ie. the *inherited value* (as a computed value) when there is no cascaded value, or the *initial value* defined for the property when it does not inherit or when there is no inherited value
-  - [resolved value](https://drafts.csswg.org/cssom-1/#resolved-values): either the computed or used value
-  - [computed value](https://drafts.csswg.org/css-cascade-5/#computed): *the result of resolving the specified value as defined in the “Computed Value” line of the property definition table*
-  - [used value](https://drafts.csswg.org/css-cascade-5/#used): *the result of taking the computed value and completing any remaining calculations to make it the absolute theoretical value*
-  - [actual value](https://drafts.csswg.org/css-cascade-5/#actual): *the used value after any such [user agent dependent] adjustments have been made*

-The declared value may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, unit character case, etc.
+Declared property values (and descriptor values, rule preludes) may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, unit character case, etc.

 The computed and later value may serialize to the same value than the declared value, or a value closer to its absolute equivalent, computed using data that may not be available while parsing the declared value, like property values declared for an ancestor `Element` or the size of the block container.